afterpay/sdk-android/docs/getting-started/checkout-v2.md

                 TODO("Use the address to form shipping options and pass to completion") }

+            // To update the shipping method, pass in a ShippingOptionUpdate object to
+            // completion, otherwise pass nil
             override fun shippingOptionDidChange(
                 shippingOption: ShippingOption,
                 onProvideShippingOptionUpdate: (ShippingOptionUpdateResult?) -> Unit